fillthepipe/fill-the-pipe/README.md

 ## Notes:

 1).
-The recv_file_name can be set any, its purpose is to store the received data in the file; the send_file_name should exist, which is the file to be sent.
+The send_file_name should exist, which is the file to be sent.
 2).
-The data stream are all from client to server,if you need to distributed data from server to client, add the -m option after all commands.
-Meanwhile pay attention to the parameter after -f while transfer files.
+Data streams are from client to server, if you need to send data from server to client, add the '-m' option at the end of the command.
+Meanwhile pay attention to the parameter '-f'.
 3).
-Check rtt: search rtt in client_log.txt on client side.
+Way to check rtt: search 'rtt' in client_log.txt on client side.
 4).
-Check retransmission packets: search Retransmit in client_log.txt on client side,the number after ‘Retransmit’ means the retransmission times.
+Way to check retransmissions: search 'Retransmit' in client_log.txt on client side, the number after ‘Retransmit’ means the retransmission times.